 The Green Path program uses HERS as its standard for which home builders are qualified to be considered a Green Path Builder.

 At the Energy Tested level, Green Path provides documentation – a Home Performance Report (HPR) – that displays the home’s HERS index.
 For home builders that go above and beyond, Green Path offers two different certifications levels — advanced and master.

 BATC-Housing First Minnesota created Minnesota Green Path to help homebuyers make smart housing decisions.
 Like its Parade of Homes, BATC-Housing First Minnesota’s goal is to provide families with accurate information about new homes – from pricing to the location to style, and now energy efficiency and green features.

 As mentioned previously, we wanted to show our clients that we mean it when we say we’re a sustainable home builder.

 So much so, we were committed to receiving the Designated Green Path Builder certificate from Green Path.

 To be a Designated Green Path Builder, you must energy test a minimum of 75% of your new single-family homes and attend annual training on green building.

 We believe that energy testing our homes is a great way to ensure that our homes are living up to your reputation.

-But attending the annual training on the latest techniques and technology surrounding sustainable building is another important part about being a Designated Green Path Builder.
+But attending the annual training on the latest techniques and technology surrounding a sustainable building is another important part of being a Designated Green Path Builder.

 While we do consider ourselves experts in eco-friendly homes, there is always the opportunity to learn and grow within the field and incorporate breakthroughs in sustainable home building into our own homes.